 If a sebaceous cyst ruptures, it can lead to an infection that would require immediate attention.

 A cyst can cause discomfort and pain.
-Without treatment, like surgical removal, it can lead to other complications.
+Without treatment, like surgical removal, it can potentially lead to other complications.

 • To be placed under local anaesthesia